-These were first served to me on New Year's Eve, where my good friend (who happens to be a man) was gung-ho to make a dinner out of vegetables (there may have been a pot of lamb stew as well).
+These were first served to me on New Year's Eve, where my good friend was gung-ho to make a dinner out of vegetables (there may have been a pot of lamb stew as well).
 Yes, that's right - even my social crew seems to be all about the veggies more than ever, and these were the star of the show.
 I've been meaning to make these at home since then, and since my hubby is all about the light food these days, dinners around our household so far this year have been a lot of fun.

 Heat the oven to 375 degrees.
 Wash & peel your potatoes.
 Rinse them under cold water to remove any starch and put in a pot & cover with enough water to cover.
 Bring the water to a boil, and turn down the heat just enough to keep a gentle roiling boil going.
 Depending on the size of the potatoes, cook for 6-9 minutes, until the outer flesh is soft enough to be pierced with a fork.